Let’s Talk About Eczema in Babies

 Contact dermatitis is caused by irritant exposure.
 Burning, redness, and itching develop.
 The skin may even swell.
 The rash improves when the triggering agent is removed.

-This type of dermatitis affects the hands, on the palms, fingers, and foot soles.
-Itchy, scaly patches appear, which either become red, cracked, or causes pain.
+This type of dermatitis affects the hands, palms, fingers, and foot soles.
+Itchy, scaly patches appear, which either become red, cracked or cause pain.
 This condition is most frequent among women.

 This condition is known as cradle cap.
-What is cradle cap?
+What is a cradle cap?
 Seborrheic dermatitis most commonly affects the scalp and eyebrow area.
-The cradle cap leads to patches with a yellow scale.
+Cradle cap leads to patches with a yellow scale.
 There may be underlying redness and atopic dermatitis.